Antiseizure Medication in Seizure Networks at Early Acute Brain Injury

 • Currently ICU hospitalized.

-• Glasgow Coma Scale of less than 9 at ICU admission by medical chart review.
+• Glasgow Coma Scale of less than 13 at enrollment by medical chart review.

-• Diagnosis of Acute brain injury by TBI, hypoxic-ischemic insult, cardiac arrest, or stroke by medical chart review.
+• Diagnosis of Acute brain injury by traumatic brain injury (TBI), hypoxic-ischemic insult, cardiac arrest, or stroke by medical chart review.

 • Clinically stable to undergo MRI scan, This stability is defined by care team concept, which should be stated in the medical records.